qemus/qemu/readme.md

     AUDIO: "Y"
   ```

   Then enable **Audio** under **Settings → Advanced** in the web viewer.
-Audio is only sent while enabled, so it uses no extra bandwidth when disabled.
+Audio is only sent while enabled, so it uses no extra bandwidth otherwise.

 ### How can I provide custom arguments to QEMU?